There are many wrong or misleading blog posts and reviews on dual SIM Android phones!!

 4G+2G dual SIM phones can connect only one SIM card to 4G (or 3G) network.
 The other SIM card can only connect to 2G.
 Usually, the SIM card slot does NOT matter.
 Most dual SIM Android phones allow you to specify and change them.
 For example, you can specify which SIM card is used for data in Moto devices (Moto G, Moto E, Moto X and Moto Z)

 Dual 4G means both SIM card can connect to 4G (or 3G or 2G) network in standby mode.
 This matters in some regions where 2G network has been or will be phased out.
+For most dual SIM dual standby 4G phones, when one SIM card connect to 4G (usually the card you assigned for mobile data), the other card will connect to 3G voice (UMTS).

 If your carrier does not support 2G, your 4G+2G dual SIM phone then can only use one SIM card.